barrucadu/lookwhattheshoggothdraggedin.com/posts/roll-in-the-open.markdown

 title: I Roll in the Open
 date: 2021-04-02
 topic: gm-advice
-excerpt: |
-    A lot of [abbr:gm "GMs"] advise rolling behind a screen, so you can fudge rolls when you get a result which would be bad for the story.
-I think that at best fudging is unnecessary, and can be remedied by being more thoughtful about what rolls you ask for (and I go in to how I think about rolls), and at worst cheating, where you're explicitly ignoring the rules of the game.
 ---

 One really common piece of [abbr:gm] advice is to roll your dice behind